LeaVerou/html-syntax-guidelines/README.md

 ## Attributes & Properties

+- Do not set attributes on the light DOM in the constructor.
+Use `ElementInternals` for specifying default ARIA roles instead of directly setting ARIA attributes on the element.

 ### Naming
 - Use all lowercase in docs.
 - No camelCase, no hyphens, no underscores.
 - Prefer nouns
 - Prefer single words (after the hyphen in custom elements).
-Two words are suboptimal but ok.
+Two words are more rare but there is precedent.
 Avoid names of three words or more.
 - Avoid abbreviations to save only a few characters.
 	- E.g. it's `<video>`, not `<vid>`, `<source>` not `<src>`
 	- Many older element names are abbreviated.
 At the time, saving characters was very important, but these days readability is a bigger focus